-Irish soda bread is a traditional quick bread used in a number of cuisines where baking soda is used as the raising agent instead of yeast.
+Irish soda bread is a traditional quick bread that uses baking soda as the raising agent instead of yeast.

-In its home country of Ireland, soda bread is typically made using wheat flour, baking soda, salt, and buttermilk.
+In Ireland, this dish is typically made using wheat flour, baking soda, salt, and buttermilk.

 Fortunately, no!

-Emily Duff, New York City Chef and writer of all things Real Food related, shares with us how to make delicious Irish soda bread using blanched almond flour instead of wheat in the recipe below.
+Chef Emily Duff, writer of all things Real Food, shares with us how to make a delicious grain-free version.
+It uses blanched almond flour instead of wheat.

 Delicious, grain free Irish soda bread recipe that will satisfy your yearnings for bread without the carbs using nourishing, whole ingredients.